MindaugasVaitkus2/findjobs/README.md

 ## Documentation

-See the `docs/` directory for additional information on package dependencies, current version, and more.
+See the `docs/` directory for additional info such as package dependencies and development version.